George England and Co.: Festiniog Railway 0-4-0

+A replica of 'Mountaineer' (not to be confused with the ALCO locomotive of the same name also currently being rebuilt on the Ffestiniog), which was one of the original four small Englands, is currently being built and aims to recreate as closely as possible what they would have been like when they arrived at the Ffestiniog in 1863.
+This project is very close to completion as of 2025.

 Fairlie

-In 1869, England built the famous Little Wonder, Fairlies Patent articulated locomotive, also for the Ffestiniog Railway.
+In 1869, England built the famous Little Wonder, Fairlie's Patent articulated locomotive, also for the Ffestiniog Railway.
 George England's daughter, Eliza Anne, had earlier eloped with Robert Francis Fairlie, the inventor of the Fairlie locomotive.
 On George England's early retirement in 1869, Fairlie took over the company, in partnership with England's son George England junior, renaming it the Fairlie Engine and Steam Carriage Company, but following the death of George England Jr., in July 1870, the works were sold.